SSyncropel Docs

 Pairs with

-• Runbook — operational procedures for daemon orphans, data-dir recovery, and upgrade drills
+• Runbook — operational procedures for instance orphans, data-dir recovery, and upgrade drills

 • Keyring — authentication + service account management